azdavis/azdavis.net/posts/en/japanese-resources.md

 - To write 議, I literally just write a small 言 and then write a small 義 next to it
-- 言 means 'say' which is kind of related to 'deliberation'
+- 言 means "say" which is kind of related to "deliberation"
 - 義 is also pronounced ぎ (gi)

-Now, some kanji fall into the cute category of 'kind of looks like a picture':
+Now, some kanji are pictograms, which means they kind of look like a picture:

-- 木 looks like a tree and it means tree!
+- 木 looks like a tree, and it means "tree".
-- 林 is 'forest'!
+- 林 is two trees, and it means "forest".
-- 森 is 'woods'!
+- 森 is three trees, and it means "woods".
+- 大 kind of looks like a big guy stretching his arms out, and it means "big".

-But actually [very many kanji][phono-semantic] are like 議, in that they're composed of 2 radicals, one of which gives a hint to the meaning and the other a hint to the reading.
+But actually very many kanji, like 議, are [phono-semantic compounds][phono-semantic].
+This means they're composed of 2 radicals, one of which gives a hint to the meaning and the other a hint to the reading.

 Bottom line: learn radicals.
 There's an [article][kanji-mistakes] about it.